zhongliliu/elastool/README.md

     ```

 ### Post-Processing Capabilities
+The postprocessing is for generating the plots for visualizing the elastic and mechanical properties of materials after a complete stress-strain calculation has been carried out.
+The `massdensity_dim.dat` and the `elastic_tensor.dat` files are only needed if you're using elastic tensor parameters from other electronic structure codes or besides the ones you have obtained.
 To utilize ElasTool's post-processing features:
 1. Set up the `massdensity_dim.dat` and `elastic_tensor.dat` files as described.
 2. Use the following terminal commands (case insensitive):
     ```